MaelDieudonne/MLOps/README.md

 - The possibility to add or remove movies
 - ...

+### User management?
-Create different clients able to track different movies, with a logging interface to the dashboard
+*To have different clients able to track different movies from the same database, with a logging interface to the dashboard.*

+*=> Integrated to streamlit?
+With an admin console to track users?*

 ## 3. Possible improvements
 - Add an admin interface to the dashboard allowing to monitor the backend (including API costs) and manage users
 - Fully separate the backend and frontend, using an API to communicate between them (with permissions depending on users)
-- Use playwright for scraping, which is more flexible than Selenium
+- Use `playwright` for scraping, which is more flexible than Selenium
 - Implement more tests
+- Automate deployment with `argo CD`